 Worse still, however, is that we have now blocked all direct debits now need to be confirmed with one of the trustees – yet when I checked the mail the other day I found no less than five new direct debits that had been set up without our authorisation.
 Ridiculous.

-This entry was posted on Tuesday, April 16th, 2013 at 10:59 am and is filed under Rants.
+This entry was posted on Tuesday, April 16th, 2013 at 10:59 am and is filed under Thoughts.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.